 Excellent marketing campaigns contributed to a quick rise to fame.

 But suddenly, after the first successful 40 models, Mr. Besana sold the brand to the Mattel company which used its Italian factory at Oleggio Castello, Novara, to produce the brand Mebetoys in the1970s.
 Besana used the money gained by selling the brand to start his Martoys-BBurago adventure.

 Mattel marketed a range of 1/43 and 1/25 scale models under the Mebetoys name until the early 1980s, when the name was dropped, and the models were briefly marketed as part of the Hot Wheels range before being discontinued entirely.

-What's your Mebetoys worth?
-Take a look at this list of Mebetoys price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Mebetoys price guide: sold listings for a value indication.